spellerberg/quire-rife/content/Bibliography.md

 - Jennings, N. A. *A Texas Ranger.* Dallas: Turner Co., 1930.
 - Jones, Jack Moreland and Mary Bondurant Warren. *South Carolina Immigrants, 1760 to 1770.*	Danielsville, GA: Heritage Papers, 1988.
 - King, Edward and J. Wells Champney. *Texas 1874: An eyewitness account of conditions in post-reconstruction Texas.* Houston: Cordovan Press, 1974.
-- Kinney, John M., Comp. *Index to Applications for Texas Confederate Pensions.* Austin, TX: Archives Division, Texas State Library, 1977.
+- Kinney, John M., comp. *Index to Applications for Texas Confederate Pensions.* Austin, TX: Archives Division, Texas State Library, 1977.
 - Krueger, Max Amadeus Paulus. *Second Fatherland: The Life and Fortunes of a German Immigrant.* College Station, TX: Texas A&M University Press, 1976.
 - Lane, Walter P. *The Adventures and Recollections of General Walter P Lane: A San Jacinto Veteran containing sketches of the Texan, Mexican and Late Wars.* Marshall, TX: News Messenger Pub.
 Co., 1928.
 - Latham, Francis S. *Travels in the Republic of Texas, 1842.* Austin: Encino Press, 1971.